 Understanding the VPAT®

-The VPAT was developed as a standard format to help U.S. federal government agencies determine how well the products they purchase meet the Section 508 accessibility standards.
+You may come across the Voluntary Product Accessibility Template (VPAT) as you research vendors of digital materials and technologies and consider their products for procurement.
+The VPAT is meant to help U.S. federal government agencies determine how well the products they purchase meet the Section 508 accessibility standards.
 Many organizations outside the federal government now require the submission of a VPAT in their procurement process, especially if they receive any kind of federal funding.
-This includes K-12 schools and institutions of higher education, both of which must comply with civil rights laws such as the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
-You can learn more about these laws on our Laws, Regulations and Guidelines page.
+This includes K-12 schools and institutions of higher education.

-- Provide a standard format for determining and comparing the accessibility of multiple products under consideration in the bidding process.
-For example, if a district is accepting proposals for a learning management system, each product’s VPAT can be considered individually, and the collection of VPATs can be used to make a cross-comparison of product accessibility.
+- Provide a standard format for you to determine and compare the accessibility of multiple products in the bidding process.
+For example, if your district is accepting proposals for a learning management system, you can collect the VPATs from several vendors to help you compare how well each product supports a specific accessibility feature such as captions or transcripts for videos.

 - Document accessibility claims from vendors in order to promote accountability.
-Contracts can include language requiring vendors to submit an accurate and up to date VPAT as a condition of purchase.
-If inaccuracies are identified later as a result of students experiencing access barriers, the documentation in the VPAT can inform efforts to resolve the identified issues.
+Your contracts can include language requiring vendors to submit an accurate and up to date VPAT as a condition of purchase.
+If inaccuracies are identified later as a result of students experiencing access barriers, the documentation in the VPAT can inform your efforts to resolve the identified issues.

 - Increase awareness of accessibility standards and promote best practices among vendors and developers.